Plumbing Tips

 • To conserve your water pressure and temperature, run your clothes washer and dishwasher at night.

-• Check all hose bibs for signs of instability such as rust, leaks, ect.
+• Check all hose bibs for signs of instability such as rust, leaks, etc.

 Garbage Disposal